tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 **File:** [Slides](https://docs.google.com/presentation/d/1cFrN2LIjmDC2UdVQMYIY-_peQc4mty4R63lvyJbqn1I/edit?usp=sharing)

 Welcome students back to class.
-Open the slideshow to review today’s agenda.
+Open the slideshow and review today’s class objectives/agenda.

-Do a quick review of the previous lesson by posing the following questions to the class:
+Navigate to the refresher slide and do a quick review of the previous lesson by posing the following questions to the class:

 * What is a terminal?